Leveraging industrial photography for multiple media

 Theater advertising is unique in that people will see the ad run multiple times during their visit.
 People who come to the movies are there to be entertained.
 One of our goals was to make the ad memorable without being annoying—cute vs. obnoxious and in your face.
 Therefore, the music needed to compliment the visuals… It takes a lot of research to find the right piece that compliments the company and the ideas being presented.

-This 42 second advertisement was similar to other videos I’ve worked on in the past with two exceptions.
+This 42-second advertisement was similar to other videos I’ve worked on in the past with two exceptions.
 This video did not need narration or on-camera talent.
 This fact saved the client a lot of money and reduced the production time as well.

-Just because it is short doesn’t mean it doesn’t get the same work flow as any other video.
-Sherri and I divided the work out as follows:
+Just because it is short doesn’t mean it doesn’t get the same workflow as any other video.
+Sherri and I divided the workout as follows:

 Stock research (video and audio)

 Sherri took this part.
-The chosen stock video features a 5 second clip of a car driving through a city.
+The chosen stock video features a 5-second clip of a car driving through a city.
 The visual treatment includes streaks of nondescript lights zooming past the camera.
 This short clip would have taken me several hours to create because of the following:

 - Vehicle and Road: A vehicle with a clean windshield driving on a road with little to no bumps.
 The amount of traffic that appears is also a factor.
-If the camera car were behind a car for too long, the viewer would looking at the car model instead of the lighting effect.
+If the camera car were behind a car for too long, the viewer would look at the car model instead of the lighting effect.
 So Sherri found a clip that didn’t have any car in front.

-I don’t want to go into it too far but you can see that in the time it took you to read this, that 5 second clip could have played 10 times.
+I don’t want to go into it too far but you can see that in the time it took you to read this, that 5-second clip could have played 10 times.
 Taking 10-20 hours to produce that clip would not have been economical for the client.
 The takeaway is stock imagery and audio can save you money and can work well within the presentation if used sparingly.
 But it can also be troublesome as you will read shortly.

 The research took several hours to complete.
-Sherri looked for video footage, video transitions, music and sound effects.
+Sherri looked for video footage, video transitions, music, and sound effects.
 Unfortunately, researching this kind of thing is not a look-once and find-it process.
 It takes a long time to look and listen to each video or audio clip.
 You may never find just the right one that will work in your situation.
 We knew that this advertisement would be viewed with others and shown twice before the feature movie began.
 We didn’t want music that was going to be irritating after hearing it the first time or even the second time.
 So there are compromises.

 Sherri figured out what key points the commercial needed to get across to the viewer and developed eight screens of text art.
 She selected a bold font because the audience had to be able to read it quickly.
 Each phrase had to be short and digestible within two seconds.
 The letters were spaced so each word could be easily read and were scaled to fit well within a zone that guarantees the text will not be cut off.